-- I. Use the appropriate pipettors to add the appropriate amounts of buffer, NADP+, and IDH to the appropriate wells.
+- 1. Use the appropriate pipettors to add the appropriate amounts of buffer, NADP+, and IDH to the appropriate wells.
 (You will add the isocitrate at the last second before you start the plate reader.) - 2.
 Use KCjunior software to select the "IDH (340 nm every 30 sec)" option and click on the "open" button, then on the "read plate" button. - 3.
 Click on the "read plate" button. (there's no need to fill in the results ID or plate description boxes). - 4.
 Place your 96-well plate in the carrier (with well AI at the top left position).
 Add the last ingredient (isocitrate) to the appropriate wells as rapidly and simultaneously as you can.
 Then quickly shut the lid and press the OK button to start recording the absorbance. - 5.
 You should hear the machine shaking the plate (to mix the solutions) and moving the plate.
 The plate reader will wait 30 seconds and repeat the procedure six more times for a total of three minutes (and seven total reads). - 6.
 When the plate reader has finished all seven readings, go up to "Results" in the upper left menu portion of the monitor and select the "print results" option from the drop-down menu.
 (Make sure "Brother HL-514 series" is selected in the printer options).
 Click the "OK" box to print your data.
 You should get a two-page printout with seven sets of data. - 7.
-Set up an Excel file as below (use Excel 2008 if multiple versions are present), and type your raw triplicate absorbance data into the appropriate cells.
-See the subsequent pages of the lab manual for how to use Excel to calculate the averages and corrected averages.
+Set up an Excel file as below, and type your raw triplicate absorbance data into the appropriate cells.
+This spreadsheet is very similar to the one you used last week-it just has more parts.
 The "corrected" reading for each assay is found by subtracting the average reading of a "control" experiment, in this case wells A1-3.
 (Would wells B1-3, C1-3, or D1-3 provide better "control" data?)

-Time A1 abs A2 abs A3 abs A avg Corrected A average absorbance B1 abs B2 abs B3 abs Corrected B average absorbance C1 abs C2 abs etc
+Time A1 abs A2 abs A3 abs - Corrected A average absorbance B1 abs B2 abs B3 abs B avg abs Corrected B average absorbance C1 abs C2 abs etc

 0

 0.5

 1

 1.5

 2

 2.5

 3

-8. In Excel, prepare a graph of your data with time (independent variable) on the x-axis and average absorbance (dependent variable) on the y axis.
+8. In Excel, prepare a graph of your data with time (independent variable) on the x-axis and corrected average absorbance (dependent variable) on the y axis.
 Include data for all experimental conditions on one graph, so that the graph will have a separate line representing each experimental condition.
 See the subsequent pages for instructions.